sharmajee499/my_Website/content/post/install_R/index.md

 1. Download R Studio

-No after downloading the R, you are all set to download the R Studio from [this](https://rstudio.com/products/rstudio/).
+Now after downloading the R, you are all set to download the R Studio from [this](https://rstudio.com/products/rstudio/).
 Install the R Studio by opening up the downloaded file.
 There is nothing wierd setting to be set while installing, go with the flow.